BradBalderson/DNACipher/README.md

 ***2.2.3 Inferring effects across variants just outputting the summed effect across locus***

-This shows how to infer effects for multiple variants, just outputted the SIGN*SUM(ABS(ALT-REF)), where SIGN refers to if most positions were negative or positive along the sequence.
+This shows how to infer effects for multiple variants, just outputing the SIGN*SUM(ABS(ALT-REF)), where SIGN refers to if most positions were negative or positive along the sequence (SIGN = {-1, +1}).

 The input file to this command is a VCF-like tab-separated file, that looks like this: